3dim-computational-imaging/3dim-website/content/publication/cornwall-2023-towards/index.md

 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Patrick Cornwall
+- patrick-cornwall
-- Manuel Ballester
+- manuel-ballester
-- Heming Wang
+- heming-wang
-- Florian Willomitzer
+- florian-willomitzer

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2023-01-01'
+date: "2023-08-16"

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
 publishDate: '2024-02-23T19:59:54.864727Z'